The Casting Collective's Commitment to an Anti-Racist Theatre

 This Accountability statement is an ongoing work in progress.
 We are a multitude of casting professionals with a wide variety of lived experiences, and, for that reason, this statement will be updated often and purposefully.
 As citizens of the world, we are constantly learning, thinking, growing, meditating, inspiring, educating, and communicating.
 We can only do this statement justice by highlighting the fact that, just like self-development, it is always in flux.
 We value and encourage any and all feedback: email@example.com

-*Update: the casting collective was given feedback regarding our language surrounding accessibility, within our actor submission form, by the brilliant, Melissa Hillman (formerly of Impact Theatre and currently of Theatre Bay Area).
-Melissa shared with us the importance of outreach when it comes to disabled actors who are largely undervalued and often ignored entirely within the theatre community.
+*9/2022 Update: the casting collective was given feedback regarding our language surrounding accessibility, within our actor submission form.
+A colleague shared with us the importance of outreach when it comes to disabled actors who are largely undervalued and often ignored entirely within the theatre community.
 Our form lacked a specific question about disability and focused instead on more general accommodations.
-She highlighted the importance of a direct inquiry into a person's disability (for those who want to share it).
-She explained that specificity surrounding type of disability is a crucial step in providing an equitable casting process and audition environment.
+They highlighted the importance of a direct inquiry into a person's disability (for those who want to share it).
+They explained that specificity surrounding type of disability is a crucial step in providing an equitable casting process and audition environment.
 Additionally, it will allow us, as casting directors, to be prepared advocates who are committed to a comprehensive understanding of and commitment to artists with disabilities.